Celine Dion: 1996–1999: Falling into You, Let's Talk About Love, and S'il suffisait d'aimer

 Dion ended the 1990s with three more extremely successful albums: the Christmas album These Are Special Times (1998), the French-language album, S'il suffisait d'aimer, and the compilation album All the Way...
 A Decade of Song (1999).
 On These Are Special Times, she co-wrote the song "Don't Save It All for Christmas Day" along with Ric Wake and Peter Zizzo.
 The album was her most classically influenced yet, with orchestral arrangements found on virtually every track.
 The album featured the single "I'm Your Angel" (a duet with R. Kelly), which became her fourth US No. 1 single, and a smash hit across the world.
 The album's second single "The Prayer" (a duet with Andrea Bocelli) served as the soundtrack of the 1998 film Quest for Camelot and won a Golden Globe Award for Best Original Song.
 All the Way...
 A Decade of Song drew together her most successful hits coupled with seven new songs, including the lead-off single "That's the Way It Is", a cover of Roberta Flack's "The First Time Ever I Saw Your Face", and "All the Way", a duet with Frank Sinatra.
-All the Way became one of the best-selling compilation albums of all time, reaching No. 1 in the United States for three weeks.
+All the Way became one of the best-selling compilation albums, reaching No. 1 in the United States for three weeks.
 The album was later certified 7× Platinum in the U.S. for 7 million copies shipped.
 It also topped the charts in the UK, Canada, and Australia.
 Her last French-language studio album of the 1990s, S'il suffisait d'aimer, was very successful as well, topping the charts in every major French-speaking country, including France, Switzerland, the Wallonia region of Belgium, and Canada.
 In France, the album was certified diamond, selling 1.5 million copies.
 By the end of the 1990s, Dion had sold more than 130 million records worldwide, and had won a slew of industry awards.
 Her status as one of the music industry's biggest pop divas was further solidified when she was asked to perform on VH1's Divas Live special in 1998, with superstars Aretha Franklin, Gloria Estefan, Shania Twain, and Mariah Carey.
 That year, she also received two of the highest Canadian honours: "Officer of the Order of Canada for Outstanding Contribution to the World of Contemporary Music" and "Officer of the National Order of Quebec".
 A year later, she was inducted into the Canadian Broadcast Hall of Fame, and was honoured with a star on Canada's Walk of Fame.